eclipse-langium/langium-website/hugo/content/docs/ast-types.md

 Y: name=ID;
 ```
 The first one is inferring a type alias, and the second one an interface.
-They are similar to parser rules explained in the [previous section](#inferred-types) but they are not reachable from the entry rule of the grammar.
+They are similar to parser rules explained in the [previous section](#inferred-types), but they are not reachable from the entry rule of the grammar.
 They should be replaced with **declared types** as follows:
 ```
 type X = A | B;

 interface Y {
     name: string
 }

+Y returns Y: name=ID;
 ```
 This way, a layer of safety is introduced and the risk of breaking changes is greatly reduced.